 I haven’t done a book recommendation list for a while, so I thought I would let you know what some of my most favorite books for Christian women are for this year.
 All of these would make fantastic gifts.
-I saw something the other day that had well-rounded gifts being something fun, something you need, something to wear, and something to read.
+(Not to mention these fun gift ideas for any minimalistic-loving friend you may have …) I saw something the other day that had well-rounded gifts being something fun, something you need, something to wear, and something to read.
 So this will check off the to read that section of that list for you.

 Anyone else slightly intimidated by the books of the prophets?
 So many of them seem to have the tradition from the past woven in with prediction of the future.
 Nancy does a beautiful job of sorting through the Old Testament.
 Each book shows us how the gospel of Jesus is present even where it seems harder to see.
 The beauty of the plan of salvation from the beginning of time was enough to make me weep with joy.